Young House Love

 Excuse my excitement, but yesterday at exactly 5:41 pm I told our clogged bathtub drain who was boss.
 I did it all by myself while John was at work (gotta love girl power) and without spending a dime, calling a plumber, OR using chemical drain cleaners like Drain-o or Liquid Plumr.
 Victory is mine!
 So we’re gonna share every trick we tried, and what eventually worked best.

-We received nearly 200 crowd-sourced techniques on yesterday morning’s post so definitely check those out for more ideas than you’ll know what to do with!
+We received nearly 200 crowd-sourced techniques on yesterday morning’s post (FYI – this post was originally published when we lived in our first home)!
 We even had some plumbers weigh in with expert advice!

 Unclogging Techniques We Tried